Jeevitha771/CKA-Practice-Lab/Networking/Q90-clusterip-service-session-affinity.md

 # Run a temporary client pod
 kubectl run client --image=busybox:1.28 --rm -it -- sh
 ```
+NOTE: In above command, The --rm flag stands for remove.
+When you combine --rm with an interactive shell session (-it -- sh), it tells Kubernetes to automatically delete the pod as soon as you exit the terminal.

 Inside the shell, hit the service multiple times and observe the response: